pusher/pusher-http-node/README.md

 pusher.auth(socket_id, channel, channelData);
 ```

+## Tests

+The tests run using [Vows](http://vowsjs.org/) and were added in 0.0.3.
+To run:

+1. `cp tests/config.example.json tests/config.json` and update with your own Pusher application credentials.
+2. `npm update` to ensure you have vows in `node_modules`
+3. Run the tests using `node_modules/vows/bin/vows tests/*.js`

 ## Credits

-This library is based on the work of Christian Bäuerlein and his library pusher
+This library is based on the work of:
+* Christian Bäuerlein and his library pusher.
+* Jaewoong Kim and the node-pusher library.

 ## License